 Dividends paid to non-PRC-resident corporate investor from profits earned by the PRC subsidiaries after January 1, 2008 would be subject to a withholding tax.
 The EIT Law and its relevant regulations impose a withholding tax at 10%, unless reduced by a tax treaty or agreement, for dividends distributed by a PRC-resident enterprise to its non-PRC-resident corporate investor for earnings generated beginning on January 1, 2008.
-As at December 31, 2019 and 2020, there was no retained earnings from legal entity level of all of our PRC Subsidiaries and PRC VIE.
-And thus, we have not provided for deferred tax liabilities on undistributed earnings for our PRC Subsidiaries.
+As at December 31, 2019 and 2020, there was no retained earnings from legal entity level of all the PRC subsidiaries and VIE.
+And thus, we have not provided for deferred tax liabilities on undistributed earnings for our PRC subsidiaries.

-U.S. Federal Income Taxation
+United States Federal Income Taxation